Christmas by medium: United Kingdom

-TV programmes which have had special Christmas episodes in the United Kingdom include Top of the Pops (from 1960s-2006), Morecambe and Wise (1970s), The Two Ronnies (1980s), Stars in Their Eyes, Only Fools and Horses (both 1990s), and more recently, Doctor Who, Top Gear (both 2000s) and Downton Abbey (2010s).
+TV programmes which have had special Christmas episodes in the United Kingdom include Top of the Pops (from 1960s-2006), Morecambe and Wise (1970s), The Two Ronnies (1980s), Stars in Their Eyes, Only Fools and Horses (both 1990s), and more recently, Doctor Who, Top Gear (both 2000s), Downton Abbey (2010s), The Repair Shop and The Masked Singer (both 2020s).

 The 1982 animated tale The Snowman has been screened for many years during the Christmas period (usually Christmas Eve or Christmas Day), and the 1991 short animated film, Father Christmas, by the same artist and company, is usually broadcast around the same time.

 Adaptations of novels from Charles Dickens are also common around Christmas time.
 Along with A Christmas Carol (the most popular due to its Christmas season setting, and the message portrayed), these also include Bleak House (2005), Oliver Twist (2007) and Great Expectations (2011), among others.
 These adaptations usually feature all-star casts.

 Christmas Day begins at 12 at night with the showing of Midnight Mass on the BBC.
 In addition, the monarch annually broadcasts a 10-minute speech on Christmas Day at 3 p.m.
 Many long-running British soap operas have Christmas specials, usually involving a dramatic storyline developed over several weeks which culminates at Christmas.
 Often these stories are tragic, involving a death, divorce, a dramatic revelation or similar event.

 Most Christmas specials in the UK are specially commissioned separately to a production season, and many are extended from the usual episode length.
 For example, the 2007 Doctor Who Christmas special was 71 minutes as opposed to the standard 45 minutes, was broadcast six months after the third series had finished and four months before the fourth series started.
 UK Christmas specials may or may not feature the holiday itself as part of the narrative.

 While the season receives almost universal acknowledgement on British TV, some channels and programmes have tried "alternative" or "anti-Christmas" ideas.
 One example is Channel 4 which has run an Alternative Christmas message since 1993.
 In 2009, two movie channels renamed themselves for the season; Sky Movies Screen 2 became Sky Movies Christmas Channel and Movies 24 became Christmas 24.
 From 2010, changes to Sky Movies line-up meant that Sky Movies Showcase was used for Sky Movies Christmas Channel.
 On 16 November 2012, two music channels renamed themselves; Bliss became Blissmas and Greatest Hits TV was rebranded as Christmas Hits TV.